Magnesium: Health Benefits and Best Ways to Supplement

 Even the best multivitamins rarely contain enough magnesium.
 The chelates take up so much space, you’d need to take 2–4 additional capsules per day to get an optimal dose of the mineral.

-Lastly, the Recommended Daily Allowance is hardly an ideal amount.
-It is more of an estimate of how much you need to avoid more obvious deficiency symptoms, and is based on questionable research.
+Lastly, the RDA is hardly an ideal amount.
+It’s more of an estimate of how much you need to avoid more obvious deficiency symptoms — and is based on questionable research.

 How to Increase Levels